Brain training gives you that competitive edge!

 When playing Football, do you wait until the ball arrives at your feet and then look up to see who you can lay it off to OR are you able to read an incoming ball, look up to see who you can pass it to, receive the ball at your feet and execute the pass with accuracy of force and direction?

-The balance, co-ordination and precision exercises develop these skills from a neurological point of view; connecting body and mind for automatic reading of the game rather than each movement being a thought process.
+The Performance Breakthrough balance, co-ordination and precision exercises develop these skills from a neurological point of view; connecting the body and mind for automatic reading of the game rather than each movement being a thought process.

 For example: – When playing racquet sports, accurate hand/eye co-ordination is vital in order to connect with the ball, shuttle-cock etc. We’ve all had that air swing!!

-Our pendulum ball exercises train the eyes, hands and body to work in harmony to ensure smooth, accurate timing of passes and judgement of other players around you.
-They also speed up your reaction time so that your head stays clear when you’re under pressure.
+Our pendulum ball exercises train the eyes, hands and body to work in harmony to ensure smooth, accurate timing of passes and judgement of where other players are around you.
+The exercises also speed up your reaction time so that your mind stays calm when you’re under pressure rather than feeling stressed.
+Once the mind is stressed the body tightens making smooth accurate movements very difficult.

 When your body is already held in a tight, rigid manner the mind can be on constant alert…fight or flight.
 This can mean that we let little things annoy us, we can’t get them out of our heads and we add to them as the game continues.
 This makes us prone to explosive reactions to what others would see as a minor event.